amebru/amebru.github.io/README.md

 This is my CV as a website (CAAW 🐮).

-It is a [Next.js](https://nextjs.org) project bootstrapped with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app).
+It is a plain vanilla website built with just HTML, CSS, and JavaScript - no frameworks, no build tools.

-The CV is in `components/CV.tsx`.
-Everything else is boilerplate.
+The CV is in `index.html`.
+CSS is in `css/styles.css` and JS is in `js/script.js`.

 It's deployed here with github pages: http://ameliabruno.com/

+Serve locally with `npx serve`.